 Where a contributor to the Provident Account under this Division resigns or is discharged or is dismissed, there shall be paid to him an amount equal to the amount of the contributions credited by him to, the Provident Account under this Division together with compound interest thereon at the rate per centum per annum fixed by the Board from time to time.

-[Section 83H inserted by No. 50 of 1961 s.
-10; amended by No. 49 of 1996 s.
+[Section 83H inserted: No. 50 of 1961 s.
+10; amended: No. 49 of 1996 s.
 64.]

 83I.
 Retrenchment and discharge